-Our base here doesn't have a youth sports program.
-I'm beginning to realize just how much I miss this "perk".
+Our current base doesn't have a youth sports program.
+I'm beginning to realize just how much I miss this perk.

 I have found there are many things unique to a base youth sports program:

 - Hearing the coach on the U10 soccer field yelling, um, I mean "coaching" his kids while you are on the U12 field.

 - Moms sitting in the bleachers sharing deployment stories and talking about different duty stations.

 - Watching kids see their dad for the first time after they've been at sea for 3 - 6 months.
 (Keep in mind they've had NO phone calls, no Skype calls, only a handful of emails and a little bit of mail.)